navu-co/api-node/README.md

 - **navu-viewer**:  The visitor has seen an open Navu sidebar at some point during their journey
 - **qualified**: The visitor has engaged at least minimally on the website
 - **site-search**:  The visitor used the site's built-in site search (non-Navu) capability
-- **sql**: The visitor has converted and engaged sufficiently to warrant further attention

 ## Messages (coming soon)
 To fetch the messages exchanged with a specific visitor, use `fetchMessages`.
 Messages can be part of